Josh Okogie NBA Playoffs Player Props: Suns vs. Clippers

 Josh Okogie Insights vs. the Clippers

-- This season, he's put up 5.6% of the Suns' attempted field goals, as he's averaging 5.8 per contest.
+- This season, Josh Okogie has made 2.3 shots from the floor per game, which accounts for 4.7% of his team's total makes.

-- Okogie is averaging 2.7 three-point field goal attempts per game this season, which is 7.4% of his team's attempts from beyond the arc.
+- Okogie is averaging 2.7 three-point field goal attempts per game this season, which is 7.4% of his team's tries from beyond the arc.

-- Okogie's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Clippers are one of the league's slowest with 101 possessions per contest.

-- Giving up 43.1 rebounds per game, the Clippers are the 13th-ranked squad in the league.
+- Allowing 43.1 rebounds per game, the Clippers are the 13th-ranked squad in the NBA.

-- Looking at assists, the Clippers are 10th in the league, giving up 25 per contest.
+- Looking at assists, the Clippers have given up 25 per game, 10th in the league.

-- Looking at 3-pointers, the Clippers are ranked 12th in the NBA, conceding 12.2 makes per contest.
+- The Clippers are the 12th-ranked squad in the league at allowing threes, conceding 12.2 made 3-pointers per game.

 Josh Okogie vs. the Clippers